 Therapists often notice that addiction creates patterns of negative thoughts and behaviors.
 In turn, these patterns feed substance abuse issues.
-A good-quality cognitive behavioral therapy program makes it possible to interrupt this cycle.
+A reputable cognitive behavioral therapy program makes it possible to interrupt this cycle.
 Here’s how it works.

 Dysfunctional Connections Fuel Substance Abuse